Essay

 Tea and coffee make this visible.

-They are among the most ordinary luxuries in the world—handled daily, consumed often without ceremony, treated as background.
+They are among the most ordinary luxuries in the world.
+They are handled daily, consumed often without ceremony, and treated as background.
 Yet within them exists an entire structure of craft, geography, time, and human decision.

 To curate them, and to shape a personal craft around them, is not excess; it is the development of one’s own enjoyment.